rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 ### Weight Functions

-Weight funtions are another special case of Distributions.
+Weight functions are another special case of Distributions.
-They are based on a function which is supposed to allow contibuous value generation, but since Benerator needs to perform a numerical integration for deriving random values, a granularity must be applied.
+They are based on a function which is supposed to allow continuous value generation, but since Benerator needs to perform a numerical integration for deriving random values, a granularity must be applied.
 This way, the generated value set is quantized.
 Another drawback of the approach is that fine-grained generation is memory-consuming and slow.